South Africa national rugby league team: History

 After this first string of international fixtures the South Africans became disheartened after only winning four of the thirteen tour matches and rugby league again lay dormant for decades.

-The Rugby League World Cup tournament had been scheduled to be held in France in 1965, this time with the inclusion of the South African team.
+The Rugby League World Cup tournament had been scheduled to be held in Australia and New Zealand in 1965, this time with the inclusion of the South African team.
 However the tournament was abandoned.

 The early 1990s saw new South African administrators begin to rebuild the international facet of South African rugby.
 During 1992, the South African national side again played for the first time in years against several combined African representative teams and the following years saw things look more promising for the Africans with their qualification into the 1995 World Cup and more regularity in international fixtures.
 Their first World Cup saw the South Africans seeded into the toughest group of the competition containing Australia, England and Fiji.
 The South Africans found their three group matches extremely difficult and failed to win a match during the tournament.